cshoben/cs201-resources/APTWorkflow.md

   <img src="images/apt-run.png" width="500" />
 </div>

+### Remember To Save!

+One pesky thing about VS Code compared to other IDEs is that it does not automatically save your files.
+Remember to save by pressing Ctrl-S or Cmd-S. Alternatively, go to File -> Auto Save.
+If you see a dot next to your file name on the top navigation bar, that means it is not saved.

 ## (Optional) Creating a `main` method for APTs
 As mentioned above, you do NOT need to run your code for APTs; as such, a `main` method is not required.
 Nevertheless, if you’re having errors, having a `main` method is extremely helpful for debugging your code.